 To Soak Wood Chips Or Not To Soak Wood Chips, That Is The Question

+But why do we read about these recommendations?
 To answer this question, I had to look at the arguments for why people say we need to soak wood chips.
 One of the biggest arguments is that soaking prevents them from burning up quickly and you get a longer period of smoking.

-Rather than the wood chips burning longer, it takes them longer to burn.
 Before the wood chips can reach the temperature of wood combustion (anywhere between 450°-575°F), all that water needs to boil off.
-That means the wood chips will simply sit at 212°F (boiling point of water at sea level, your elevation will affect that boiling point) until the wood is dry enough to burn.
+That means the wood chips will simply sit at 212°F (the boiling point of water at sea level, your elevation will affect that boiling point) until the wood is dry enough to burn.
+So when we put soaked wood chips on the grill, they don’t generate light smoke at first, it’s just steam from the water boiling off.

 Other Problems From Soaking Wood Chips